ALEX CRAIGHEAD WINES

 Martinborough, New Zealand

-Don Wines is named after Josefina’s grandfather Don Ramon Dus and is a homage to his simplicity, honesty and generosity, capturing and drawing his essence and philosophy into their wines.
-Alex Craighead was born in Australia and had his first experience with the wine world in a wine tasting in Swan Valley, Western Australia.
-Following this, he decided to quit his accounting studies to start learning about viticulture and oenology in New Zealand before going on an initiatory journey around the world to visit the most vineyards he could.
+Australian Alex Craighead had his first experience with the wine world during a wine tasting in the Swan Valley, Western Australia.
+After which he fell into the rabbit hole of winemaking, decided to quit his accounting studies to start learning about viticulture and oenology in New Zealand.

 Organic, Biodynamic and Natural wine.
 What’s the difference?